 - Increase support and technical assistance for worker centers (aka day-laborer centers), which offer valuable opportunities for immigrant workers to learn on-site while waiting for employment.

-JOB TRAINING + TECHNOLOGY
+Workforce development + TECHNOLOGY

 - Using the Tech Talent Pipeline as a model, close hiring gaps in the Science Technology Engineering and Math (STEM) fields by working with employers to specify the skill needed and provide high quality training to local job seekers.